BLOG

 • Old mineral or dog food bags for garbage

 • Wondercide Cedarwood Flea and Tick Spray for our guardian dogs.
 Sometimes I use it with some of our goats who attract more flies.
-Use the link for $10 off your first order of $50
+Use the link for $10 off your first order of $50.
+Or find on Amazon.

 • Bug spray for me to protect against ticks and mosquitoes when I’m fencing in the woods.